Ethan0429/COSC102-Lab-Writeups/labs/lab9.md

 # Overview

-This lab will be a text-based RPG-esque game that works by generating "dungeons" based off of a file containing a variable amount of room information.
+This lab will be a text-based maze-ish game that works by generating "dungeons" based off of a file containing a variable amount of room information.
 The funky part of this lab is that it'll most likely be your first time using **pointers**!
 So strap in because this stuff sucks, and if you think you know pointers I would bet money you don't.
 (I don't know if I even know them)

 # My Recommendations ❗ Read This ❗